EDUCBA Logo

 Example #2

 NOT IN keyword works simply opposite to IN clause.
-Since the IN clause will select all the records that contain or matches with the values that are passed in the IN function.
-The NOT IN will just eliminate all the records that matches with the values passed in the function and selects all the records that are not present in the values of the function.
+Since the IN clause will select all the records that contain or match the values passed in the IN function, the NOT IN will eliminate all the records that match the values passed in the function and selects all the records that are not present in the values of the function.

 Below is the query of mysql NOT IN with where clause: